samslee77/fritter-backend/README.md

 **Returns**

 - A success message
-- A list of the users that the current user is following
+- A Follow type object

 **Throws**

 - `403` if the user is not logged in
 - `404` if no user with username exists
 - `409` if the user is already following the given user with `username`
+- `409` if the user the user is trying to follow is themself
+- `400` if the username is an empty string

-#### `DELETE /api/following` - Unfollow another user
+#### `DELETE /api/Follow` - Unfollow another user

 **Body** _(no need to add fields that are not being changed)_